vishwasprabhu/relational_joins/README.md

  </p>
 In general, a left join returns all rows from the left table, along with information from the right table which corresponds with any of the rows in the left table based on matching information in the columns mentioned in the ON clause.
 So we get a full view of the information from the left table, plus the intersection operation between two tables and get the common data points as per the columns mentioned in the join condition.
 The rows returned would be the same set of rows in the left table, and thus will have an equal number of rows as the left table.<br>
-After running the left join query in [`relational_joins.sql`](https://github.com/vishwasprabhu/relational_joins/blob/main/relational_joins.sql), the first column would display the character name in the Avengers movie, the second would display the actors name, and the third column the character name in the Star Wars movie, if applicable.
+After running the left join query in [`relational_joins.sql`](https://github.com/vishwasprabhu/relational_joins/blob/main/relational_joins.sql), the first column displays the character name in the Avengers movie, the second column displays the actor's name, and the third column displays the character name in the Star Wars movie, if applicable.
 Here, the rows comprise a list of actors who have acted in any Avengers movie and the character they played, along with the character they played in a Star Wars movie, if applicable.
 If the actor did not play a role in any Star Wars movie, a 'null' appears in the right (3rd) column.

 <h3> 2) Right join </h3>